-This system is sometimes called "corporate personhood" by Iowa lawyers.
+This system is occasionally called "corporate personhood" by Ohio lawyers.
 It means, in simple terms, that the law treats a corporation just as it would treat a human being - having most of the legal rights and duties that also apply to individuals.

-Every corporation in the United States is required to pay federal income tax.
-Most states also have a corporate income tax, which corporations doing business in Norwalk, Iowa are required to pay.
+Every profit-earning corporation in the U.S. must, legally, pay the federal corporate income tax.
+Many states additionally have their own corporate income tax, which corporations located in Norwalk, Ohio have to remit.

-In any case, Norwalk, Iowa corporations have to pay both the state and federal income tax.
-If they fail to do so, they can be subject to severe penalties, such as very large fines.
+In any case, Norwalk, Ohio corporations have to pay both the state and federal income tax.
+If they fail to do so, they can be subject to grave penalties, such as very large fines.
 These fines can be big enough to put some smaller companies out of business.
-Suffice to say, it's usually cheaper for corporations to pay their taxes than to not.
+Suffice to say, it's typically cheaper for corporations to pay their taxes than to not.

-How Can a Norwalk, Iowa Corporate Tax Lawyer Help?
+How Can a Norwalk, Ohio Corporate Tax Lawyer Help?

 But if you are the owner of a small corporation in Norwalk, chances are you don't have a full-service legal department on your payroll.
-So, if you need help with your corporate taxes, it's crucial that you speak with a lawyer in Norwalk, Iowa who practices tax law.
+Thus, if you need help with your corporate taxes, it's essential that you speak with a lawyer in Norwalk, Ohio who practices tax law.